 He said: "How long have you got to wait to be recognised, publicly recognised, for the part you played in defeating Nazi Germany?

 Bill Gould, a veteran who flew with 622 Squadron, says in 'Lancaster', "war is an ugly business" and having spent so much time with these veterans, David agrees, saying: "There's no truer thing said, you know, it was just that's what they were asked to do, and they did it, and they did it in our name and they did it to save the world, essentially."

 The film was produced by Haviland Digital, Trevor Beattie Films and British Film Company.
 The individual producers are Trevor Beattie, Jeremy Chatterton, Gareth Dodds, Keith Haviland and Steve Milne.
 The historical consultant is Steve Darlow.

-'Lancaster' will be released in cinemas and on digital on 27 May and on DVD and Blu-ray on 30 May.
+'Lancaster' is released in cinemas and on digital today and on DVD and Blu-ray on 30 May.